 What foods should I avoid if I have Type 2 Diabetes?

 Any foods labelled ‘suitable for diabetics’ provide no extra benefits for people with diabetes.
 They may be higher in fat and calories than their alternatives and may also have a laxative effect.
 Instead, focus your diet on the foods mentioned above.

-The Reset Your Health plan is based around the Mediterranean diet and will help you to increase your intake of the foods mentioned above in an enjoyable manner.
-This RYH guide for Type 2 Diabetes is a low carbohydrate plan (less than 130g carbs) which has been balanced to ensure that you won’t miss out on any nutrients.
+Reset Your Health is based around the Mediterranean diet and will help you to increase your intake of the foods mentioned above in an enjoyable manner.
+These RYH recipes Type 2 Diabetes are low carbohydrate (less than 130g carbs) which have been balanced to ensure you won’t miss out on any nutrients.
 Sign up today to gain access to individualised recipes, approved by a nutritionist.